astutic/Acharya/README.md

 Entity distribution shows how many annotations belongs to each entity.
 If the number of annotations of a particular entity is less or more as compared to other entities, it shows that the dataset is biased against or towards that entity.
 This report gives an insight that what kind of new data should be sourced into the project to balance the entity distribution.

 ### Classifications
-Classifications lists the words classified against each entity.
+Classifications list the words classified against each entity.
 This table helps in identifying words which are classified as what entities.
-If a words is classified as more than one entity then it is important to verify such annotations and confirm the validity of that annotation.
+If a word is classified as more than one entity then it is important to verify such annotations and confirm the validity of that annotation.

 This table also helps to know the occurrences of each annotated words in the dataset.

 ### Missed Classifications
-Missed classifications shows the words that have been classified once in the dataset and missed at other locations of the dataset.
+Missed classifications show the words that have been classified once in the dataset and missed at other locations of the dataset.
 This is very important to identify mistakes where the annotator might have either missed classifying the word or might have wrongly classified that word.

 Sorting on Missed Records would let the user know annotations which might have been missed by the annotator

 And sorting on Classification Counts would let the user know annotations that might have been wrongly annotated by the annotator.

 ### Anomalies
-Anomalies highlights those annotations where the system feels the annotation might be a mistake.
+Anomalies highlight those annotations where the system feels the annotation might be a mistake.
-This might either need annotation correction of the underlying data to be modified.
+This might need annotation correction of the underlying data to be modified.

 ### Unclassified words
 This table helps in identifying unclassified words in the project.
 Instead of browsing the dataset, this table helps sort the words based on their word length and number of occurrences.